 About Texas State University

-Texas State’s 38,231 students choose from 98 bachelor’s, 91 master’s and 14 doctoral degree programs offered by the following colleges: Applied Arts, McCoy College of Business Administration, Education, Fine Arts and Communication, Health Professions, Liberal Arts, Science and Engineering, University College, and The Graduate College.
+Texas State’s nearly 38,000 students choose from 99 bachelor’s, 93 master’s and 14 doctoral degree programs offered by the following colleges: Applied Arts, McCoy College of Business Administration, Education, Fine Arts and Communication, Health Professions, Honors College, Liberal Arts, Science and Engineering, University College, and The Graduate College.
 As an Emerging Research University, Texas State offers opportunities for discovery and innovation to faculty and students.

-Students come from around the globe, and the student body is diverse with 55.6 percent of Texas State students identifying as ethnic minorities.
-Texas State ranks 12th in the nation for total bachelor’s degrees awarded to Hispanic students.
+Students come from around the globe, and the student body is diverse with 55 percent of Texas State students identifying as ethnic minorities.
+Texas State is the number one university in Texas for helping at-risk students graduate and is classified as a Hispanic-Serving Institution by the U.S. Department of Education.

 Texas State’s San Marcos campus is located in a growing community of more than 60,000 people in the Austin Metropolitan Area.
 Nestled in the Texas Hill Country, where blackland prairies roll into beautiful hills, Texas State enjoys a setting that is unique among Texas universities.
 The location on the banks of the San Marcos River provides recreational activities for students throughout the year.